SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 to enable migration from the old ``#filePath`` behavior to the new ``#fileID`` behavior.
 Currently, ``#file`` has the same value as ``#filePath``.
-In a future version Swift,
+In a future version of Swift,
 ``#file`` will have the same value as ``#fileID`` instead.
 To adopt the future behavior,
 replace ``#file`` with ``#fileID`` or ``#filePath`` as appropriate.